OleksiiBevza/Data-Science-Curriculum/README.md

-The idea of this repository is to gather the theoretical background needed to perform complex data analysis.
-It is intended for people who want to deepen their knowledge in Data Science and Machine Learning.

-The repository includes two main folders — Mathematics and Computer Science — each divided into four sections:
+The idea of this repository is to create a rigorous undergraduate and postgraduate curriculum in data science.The repository includes two main folders: Mathematics and Computer Science - each divided into four sections:

 (i) Prerequisites